William Foege

-William Herbert Foege (/ˈfeɪɡi/ FAY-ghee; -ghee; born March 12, 1936) is an American physician and epidemiologist who is credited with "devising the global strategy that led to the eradication of smallpox in the late 1970s".
+William Herbert Foege (/ˈfeɪɡi/ FAY-ghee; March 12, 1936 – January 24, 2026) was an American physician and epidemiologist who is credited with "devising the global strategy that led to the eradication of smallpox in the late 1970s".
 From May 1977 to 1983, Foege served as the director of the Centers for Disease Control and Prevention.
 Foege also "played a central role" in efforts that greatly increased immunization rates in developing countries in the 1980s.

-In June 2011, he authored House on Fire: The Fight to Eradicate Smallpox, a book on modern science, medicine, and public health over the smallpox disease.